jfstepha/ros_arduino_bridge/README.md

 Firmware Commands
 -----------------
-The ROSArduionLibrary accepts single-letter commands over the serial port for polling sensors, controlling servos, driving the robot, and reading encoders.
+The ROSArduinoLibrary accepts single-letter commands over the serial port for polling sensors, controlling servos, driving the robot, and reading encoders.
 These commands can be sent to the Arduino over any serial interface, including the Serial Monitor in the Arduino IDE.

+**NOTE:** Before trying these commands, set the Serial Monitor baudrate to 57600 and the line terminator to "Carriage return" or "Both NL & CR" using the two pulldown menus on the lower right of the Serial Monitor window.

 The list of commands can be found in the file commands.h.
 The current list includes: